Subaru Natsuki: Reception

+Subaru

 The character won the Best Character (Male) award in the 2015–2016 Newtype Anime Awards.
 In a poll by Crunchyroll, Subaru, with 2,246 votes, was voted as the second best Re:Zero character after Rem.
-In the Crunchyroll 2020 awards, Yūsuke Kobayashi won the category of best male seiyuu for his role as Subaru.
-FandomSpot author R. Romero ranked him as the best Isekai protagonist in anime, citing him as a subversion of an Isekai protagonist due to the several challenges he faces.
+In the Crunchyroll 2020 awards, Yūsuke Kobayashi won the category of best male seiyuu (voice actor) for his role as Subaru.
+In the book Mitos y Pantallas Subaru was compared to Sisyphus from the Greek myths as both cheat death in their lives.
+However, the isekai protagonist does not seek his own suffering but instead lives.
+Subaru's skill and psychological state were also linked with the concept of Thanatophobia of Sigmund Freud which is also rooted in Greek myths based on the god Thanatos.

 Critical reception to Subaru in the light novels has been mixed.
 At Anime News Network, Theron Martin lauded the series for being a somewhat fresher take on the "transported to another world" concept, but leveled criticism at it for bumpy and awkwardly timed dialogue and a tendency for redundancy, making Subaru come across as unlikable.
-In the next volume of the series, Rebecca Silverman praised Subaru's use of Return by Death to save the people he cares.
-Kim Morrissy regarded Subaru's traits as unique within the isekai genre as a rather than accomplishing tasks with ease, he suffers from multiple traumas that lead to self-loathing.
+In the next volume of the series, Rebecca Silverman praised Subaru's use of Return by Death to save the people he cares about.

-Andy Hanley from UK Anime Network considered the usage of Subaru's death scenes in the anime adaptation as one of the most unique elements from the series due to how the narrative takes uses it to reexamine the cast, most notably Subaru.
+Andy Hanley from UK Anime Network considered the use of Subaru's death scenes in the anime adaptation as one of the most unique elements from the series due to how the narrative uses it to reexamine the cast, most notably Subaru.
 He described Subaru as "a very flawed and very human character, whose personality and reactions are very distinctly coloured by the events he's witnessed and taken part in."
-Anime now had mixed feelings towards Subaru; they regarded him as a "genre-savvy character" as while he might have common traits from other characters, his character arc make him highly complex.
-The Fandom Post enjoyed Subaru's gradual accomplishments in the anime despite his weak initial portrayal as by the ninth episode, he obtains Ram's trust while discovering the shaman's identity.
-THEM Anime Reviews has a negative impression of Subaru and criticized the impulsive demeanor Subaru has due to his quick actions as well as his persistent use of Return by Death which reduced the tension from the anime.
-They also describe him as the "antithesis" of Kirito due to Subaru's poor life contrasting against the latter.
-The reviewers note that the character arc had a notable development in the anime, and point out a scene where Subaru has a deep conversation with Rem which helps him become more likable.
+Anime Now had mixed feelings towards Subaru; they regarded him as a "genre-savvy character" as while he might have common traits from other characters, his character arc makes him highly complex.
+The Fandom Post enjoyed Subaru's gradual accomplishments in the anime, despite his weak initial portrayal, as by the ninth episode he obtains Ram's trust while discovering the shaman's identity.

+In another article centered around Subaru, Manga.Tokyo compared the differences between the light novel and the anime based on how he deals with a suicide in order to undo Rem's death.
+The difference from the anime shows Subaru's psychological state and the way his suicide was highly praised for being more realistic than in the original printed version.
+Crunchyroll stated that despite the attention given to romances involving Subaru with other characters, his relationship with Emilia proved to be more appealing based on Subaru's progression as a character and the mutual help they give each other, something that other couples failed to deliver.
+When it comes to Subaru's amnesia in the fourth season, Polygon noted a tactic the writer used to bring back the series's charm of horror and gore as Subaru's evolution following the second season made the story feel like a more typical fantasy series, drawing parallels with the film Memento.